 - a.
-Affected member(s) will remain eligible for coverage during FMLA leave. - b.
-If members elect not to remain enrolled during a FMLA leave, they will be eligible to reenroll in the Plan on the date the subscriber returns from leave.
+Affected members will remain eligible for coverage during a family and medical leave. - b.
+If members elect not to remain enrolled during a family and medical leave, they will be eligible to re-enroll in the Plan on the date the subscriber returns from leave.
 To re-enroll, a complete and signed application must be submitted within 60 days of the return to work.
-All of the terms and conditions of the policy will resume at the time of re-enrollment as if there had been no lapse in coverage.
-Any exclusion period served prior to the FMLA leave will be credited and any eligibility-waiting period under the Plan will not have to be re-served.
+All of the terms and conditions of the Plan will resume at the time of re-enrollment as if there had been no lapse in coverage.
+Any exclusion period served prior to the leave will be credited and any group eligibility waiting period under the Plan will not have to be re-served.
 However, no exclusion period credits will be received for the period of the leave. - c.
-A subscriber's rights under FMLA will be governed by that statute and its regulations.
+A subscriber's rights under family and medical leave will be governed by applicable state or federal statute and regulations.

-15.2 LEAVE OF ABSENCE
+14.2 LEAVE OF ABSENCE

-If granted a non-FMLA leave of absence by the participating organization, a subscriber may continue coverage for up to 3 months.
+If granted a leave of absence by the participating organization, a subscriber may continue coverage for up to 3 months.
 Premiums must be paid through OEBB in order to maintain coverage during a leave of absence.

 A leave of absence is a period off work granted by the participating organization at a subscriber's request during which he or she is still considered to be employed and is carried on the employment records of the participating organization.
-A leave can be granted for any reason acceptable to the participating organization, including disability and maternity.
+A leave can be granted for any reason acceptable to the participating organization.

-15.3 STRIKE OR LOCKOUT
+14.3 STRIKE OR LOCKOUT